 I receive a lot of emails each day from website visitors.
 Some of them send me an email, thanking me for the information at the website, and others, asking questions concerning self-improvement, personal problems, meditation, motivation, creative visualization, and other related topics.

 I try to read all the messages, and if I can help, send a reply, or refer the person who asked the question to one of my articles.

 If you have a question, read through the website, before emailing me, since the answer is most probably already there.

-Many of the questions I receive concern concentration, focus and the inner chatter that goes on in the mind.
+Many of the questions I receive from the website visitors concern concentration, focus and the inner chatter that goes on in the mind.

-People are worried about their concentration and want to improve it.
-They tell me that they are unable to concentrate at work or when they study.
-They tell me that their mind wanders, and they find it difficult to fix it on one thing.
+Other, say that they are unable to concentrate at work or when they study.
+They write that their mind wanders, and they find it difficult to fix it in one place.

 It is quite possible that you too, are bothered by such questions, and this is one of the reasons you are reading this post.

 The inability to focus the mind worries a lot of people, also when they speak about goals.
 They find it difficult to focus on a goal and persevere in their efforts.

 A recurring question, which is focus-related, is about the inner chatter and inner dialogues going on in the mind.

 There is constant inner conversation, people have in their heads.
 This endless chatter occupies the mind every minute of the day, not allowing inner peace, nor focus.